Obviously 5 Believers: Composition and lyrical interpretation

 Music historians Philippe Margotin and Jean-Michel Guesdon describe "Obviously 5 Believers" as "a bluesy love song about loneliness".
 They wrote that the song is similar in melody and structure to Memphis Minnie's "Chauffeur Blues", which was also an inspiration for '"Leopard-Skin Pill-Box Hat" on Blonde on Blonde.
 In 1995, author George White noted that the arrangement of "Obviously 5 Believers" has similarities to Bo Diddley's song "She's Fine, She's Mine", but critic Michael Gray suggests this is because both songs were indebted to earlier blues recordings.
 Journalist Mike Marqusee also thought that Dylan draws on blues idioms that predate his discovery of the genre in the mid-1950s, and notes that both "Obviously 5 Believers" and "Pledging My Time" from Blonde on Blonde have lyrics that start with the "ritual Delta [blues] invocation of 'early in the mornin'".
 Marqusee, however, felt that both of these Dylan compositions were "beyond category.
 They are allusive, repetitive, jaggedly abstract compositions that defy reduction."
 Other blues imagery used in the song includes a woman who has left, a black dog barking, and a mother who works hard.
-The song also has what Gill refer to as "apparently arbitrary references to 'fifteen jugglers' ... and the 'five believers'".
+The song also has what Gill referred to as "apparently arbitrary references to 'fifteen jugglers' ... and the 'five believers'".